xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(gil)   Update wizard timing buttons to be more clear as to what they are defining.
     -- bug(gil)   Bug presets were not getting the version attribute.
     -- enh(gil)   Each sequence will now save the last view that was active so it can be restored.
     -- enh(gil)   Add Views capability.